bluish NYFF Film Review: Study of In-Betweenness

 Kraxner and Czernovsky create a mood, a palpable feeling and an interesting take on a coming-of-age film with bluish; however, the film takes a toll on audiences as it stays in that singular emotion for the entirety of its duration.
 This isn’t to say what they have created is not entirely unique.
 Their storytelling shows a deep care, even a deep love, for the protagonists they have created.
 You will leave the film interested in the lives of Errol and Sasha, but still longing to understand them in a deeper sense.

-bluish will be screened at the New York Film Festival on September 28-30, 2024.
+bluish was screened at the New York Film Festival on September 28-30, 2024.

 READ ALSO